cristiano-pacheco/docker-magento/README.md

 ### Inform the authentication key of the magento marketplace in the project's auth.json file.

-A-Log in to the magento market place (https://marketplace.magento.com/) B-Go in the My Profile menu
+1. Log in to the magento market place (https://marketplace.magento.com/)
+2. Go in the My Profile menu
-C-Once logged in to Marketplace / My Products / Access Keys D-Click the Create a New Access Key button
+3. Once logged in to Marketplace / My Products / Access Keys
+4. Click the Create a New Access Key button
-E-Rename the src/auth.json.sample file to auth.json
+5. Rename the src/auth.json.sample file to auth.json
-F-Inform key data in src/auth.json file
+6. Inform key data in src/auth.json file

 Remember that: